ayatokura/ai-openscale/wos-insight-app-overview.md

 To view details about a KPI, click the application tile, which displays the following information:

-- Correlation discovered by {{site.data.keyword.aios_short}} between this KPI and the associated model metrics.
-Note that for the beta version, only the **Drop in accuracy** metric is supported for model drift monitoring.
+- Correlation discovered by {{site.data.keyword.aios_short}} between this KPI and the associated model metrics:
+   - Drop in accuracy
+   - Drop in data consistency
 - Performance presented as a time series chart

 ## Next steps